Tasnim News: Hormuz Sounds Were Warning Shots Fired at Ships Near Bandar Abbas

 *this image is generated using AI for illustrative purposes only.

 Iran's Persian Gulf Strait Authority has announced the establishment of a "controlled maritime zone" covering key entry and exit points of the Strait of Hormuz, the critical waterway situated between Iran and the UAE.
-In a significant escalation, Iranian official Amin-Nejad has now stated that countries must pay for the reopening of the strait, while Iran and Oman are reported to be in discussions over setting up a permanent toll mechanism at Hormuz, according to an Iranian envoy.
+Iranian official Amin-Nejad stated that countries must pay for the reopening of the strait, while Iran and Oman are reported to be in discussions over setting up a permanent toll mechanism at Hormuz, according to an Iranian envoy.
+Iran's State TV further reports that a draft initial unofficial framework for a Memorandum of Understanding (MOU) with the US has been drawn up, under which Iran has committed to restoring commercial transit through the strait to pre-war levels within one month, and US forces are to leave the area near Iran and remove the naval blockade.
+However, US Treasury Secretary Bessent has firmly pushed back, calling any plan to toll the waterway a "non-starter" and insisting the strait must be fully open as a prerequisite for any deal.

 Mandatory Authorization and Toll Demands

-Under the earlier directive, all vessels transiting through the Strait of Hormuz were required to seek coordination and obtain authorization from the Persian Gulf Strait Authority prior to transit.
-The latest developments take this a step further, with Amin-Nejad publicly declaring that access to the strait carries a financial cost for countries seeking its reopening.
+Under the directive, all vessels transiting through the Strait of Hormuz are required to seek coordination and obtain authorization from the Persian Gulf Strait Authority prior to transit.
+Amin-Nejad has publicly declared that access to the strait carries a financial cost for countries seeking its reopening.
 Simultaneously, talks between Iran and Oman regarding a permanent toll structure signal a potential formalization of revenue collection from one of the world's most strategically vital shipping lanes.

-The key parameters of the controlled maritime zone and the latest developments are outlined below:
+The key parameters of the controlled maritime zone are outlined below:

 Parameter: Details